golioth/golioth-openthread-demo/README.rst

 This repository contains the firmware source code and `pre-built release firmware images <releases_>`_ for the Golioth OpenThread Demo.

-[To be updated] The full project details are available on the `Golioth Thread Demo Project Page`_.
+The full project details are available on the `Golioth Thread Demo Project Page`_.

 Requirements